+Students are paid bi-monthly.
 Students can ensure they will be paid on time by submitting time sheets by due dates on the Payroll Processing Schedule.
 Incomplete hiring paperwork or time sheet errors can result in paycheck delays.

 Missed Deadline for Time Entry